 Encrypted audience segmentation

 Encrypted audience segmentation is similar to audience segmentation, but ensures that it is not possible for even a very savvy technical user to change the segments they have been assigned to.
-Typical use cases for this are paywalls, authenticated content, and other situations where it is desired for cached content to not visible to a user based on encrypted credentials.
+Typical use cases for this are paywalls, authenticated content, and other situations where it is desired for cached content to not be visible to a user based on encrypted credentials.

 Disabling caching can have detrimental effects on site performance.

 Cache bypass turns off all caching for a given visitor.
 This is useful for third-party services that consume data or content from an application and require uncached data.
-It is also applicable when working with external authentication system.
+It is also applicable when working with an external authentication system.